ccao-data/data-architecture/dbt/seeds/location/docs.md

 A mapping of neighborhood codes to groups that are used for sales validation.

+These mappings are defined by the Valuations team and then delivered to the Data team in the form of an Excel workbook.
+The data team then manually reformats the workbook and saves it as a CSV so that it can populate the data warehouse as a dbt seed.
+See the `Nuance` section below for detailed instructions on how to make changes to the CSV file.

 ### Nuance

 - The mapping table contains two rows that are used for versioning: `version` and